killbill/killbill-adyen-plugin/README.md

 4. Create a new webhook as explained [here](https://docs.adyen.com/development-resources/webhooks#set-up-notifications-in-your-customer-area).
 This includes the following steps:
     * Generate an HMAC key and store it for future use.
     * Configure a username/password in the "Basic Authentication" section and store it for future use.
     * Configure the server URL (This is the URL where the plugin receives notifications.
-Typically this should be `http://127.0.0.1:8080/plugins/adyen-plugin/notification`)
+Typically this should be `http://<KillBill_URL>/plugins/adyen-plugin/notification`)

+## Configuration

-5. Configure the Adyen plugin as follows:
+1. Configure the Adyen plugin with the Adyen credentials obtained above as follows:

 ```bash
 curl -v \